 One criticism that can be levelled at the GRW/CSL theories is that they are ad hoc---the only motivation for the modification of linear quantum mechanics is to produce a solution to the measurement problem.
-CCQM, on the other hand, is independently motivated, as we have argued above, on the basis of a fully discrete physics.
+We follow a notion of ad hoc akin to that given by \citet{schindler2018}, whereby a hypothesis modifying a theory is ad hoc if there is no background theory that would give us reason to believe the hypothesis.
+In our case, discrete physics is the background theory which motivates the modifications to quantum mechanics introduced by CCQM.
+This is an independent motivation for the theory, and it opens up a new avenue of research into a modified quantum mechanics that we think is worth pursuing.
 CCQM also has the potential to satisfy the `rule of simulation' proposed by \citet{feynman1982}, who suggests as a heuristic for discovering physical laws that we only accept laws that could be simulated on finite digital computers.
 For a further discussion, see \citet[p.\ 59]{leckey1998}.